 Getting to Sicily by train or overland bus from mainland Italy is straightforward, thanks to well-established transportation networks.
 Also, it is a very relaxed and scenic option.

 Direct trains connect major Italian cities to Sicilian destinations such as Palermo, Catania, Messina, and Syracuse.
-As you opt for an overnight service, you save time and even money for accommodation.
-Trains to Sicily board a ferry to cross the Strait of Messina which usually takes around half an hour.
+As you opt for an overnight service, you save time and even money on accommodation.
+Trains to Sicily board a ferry to cross the Strait of Messina, which usually takes around half an hour.
 Passengers remain on the train as it is loaded onto the ferry.

 Obviously, long-distance buses connect cities on the Italian mainland with major cities in Sicily, too.
 They take a bit longer but are also cheaper.
 The most popular operators are Flixbus and Itabus.

-In Sicily, trains are also connecting bigger cities, however, travelling by overland bus is far more pop
+In Sicily, trains also connect bigger cities, however, travelling by overland bus is far more popular.

 My Tip